pulse2percept/pulse2percept/doc/users/faq.rst

    :py:class:`~pulse2percept.models.ScoreboardModel` and
    :py:class:`~pulse2percept.models.AxonMapModel`.
 #.
 Change ``rho`` and ``lam`` deliberately and inspect their effects.
 #.
+Change ``step`` and the simulated field of view so you understand the
+   difference between numerical sampling and model behavior.
+#.
 Move to a temporal or spatiotemporal model if your scientific question
    depends on stimulation dynamics.
 #.
 Use an encoder when you are ready to turn images or videos into pulse